shibataka000/kms/README.md

 Flags:
   -h, --help         help for decrypt
-      --in string    The path to ciphertext file
+      --in string    The path to ciphertext file.
-      --out string   The path to plaintext file written into --rm           If true, delete ciphertext file after decryption
+      --out string   The path to plaintext file written into.
+If omitted, plaintext is written into stdout.
+      --rm           If true, delete ciphertext file after decryption.
 ```

 ## Install